dongtaoy/IT-Project-KOF/README.md

 Change running schema to KoF-mobile -- iPhone 6

 ### Configuration ###
+*IOS version: IOS7, IOS8 and IOS9 can all run normally *Xcode version:
 ###Dependencies ###
 ### Database configuration ###
 ### How to run tests ###